 Prohibited subsidies under the ASCM

+Article 3 of the ASCM sets out two categories of subsidies which WTO members are prohibited from awarding, given their conflict with WTO norms of encouraging liberalised trade and presumed negative trade impact.
+These are subsidies contingent upon export performance in relation to goods, and subsidies contingent on the recipient using domestic rather than imported goods.
 There is a dispute resolution process that can be triggered if there are concerns that a particular subsidy given within the territory of a WTO member is prohibited by the ASCM.

 Subsidies that are potentially actionable under the ASCM

 All subsidies that are not prohibited are potentially ‘actionable’ under the ASCM, even where they fall under the MFA or SPEI thresholds as defined by the Subsidy Control Act.
 Other WTO members can dispute their award if they can demonstrate the subsidy causes adverse effects on another member’s interests[footnote 6].
 In practice, a subsidy is likely to be considered to cause injury or ‘serious prejudice’ if it leads to market displacement, price undercutting, or significant price suppression, price depression or lost sales in the UK or foreign markets.
 When considering the likelihood of a subsidy triggering a dispute under the WTO ASCM, please refer to Section 3.